A new film has been released by Barcroft in the series Superpower Dogs.

 It was certainly my pleasure to have met you when I was in Bristol attending the International Festival of the Sea, and to have the opportunity to learn about your very worthwhile organisation Newfound Friends.
 The entire Canadian contingent agreed that the dogs were a tremendous hit both at the festival and in the Newfoundland pavilion Newfoundland dogs have always been an icon for the province of Newfoundland and Labrador.
 I must admit, however, that I have never been more proud of these magnificent animals than I was when I presented them with their gold medals of achievement.
 All Newfoundlanders and Labradorians can take pride in the fact that one of our provincial icons and an animal that is our namesake is part of a very important effort to raise money for childrens charities.

-By clicking ‘donate’ below you will be taken to our PayPal donation page, on here you will need to enter a donation amount and fill out your payment details, clicking ‘review donation and continue’ to complete the process.
+By clicking ‘donate’ below you will be taken to our Just Giving donation page, on here you will need to enter a donation amount and fill out your payment details.